There are many benefits to using a DIY clay mask for your skin.

-If you want to learn how to make your own rosewater check this recipe.
+If you want to learn how to make your own rosewater check out this recipe.

-Start by taking two tablespoons of the bentonite clay and put it into your mixing bowl.
+Start by taking two tablespoons of bentonite clay and putting it into your mixing bowl.

-Add the distilled water and glycerin and mix well.
+Add distilled water and glycerin and mix well.

 Add any extra clay/water as needed to get a nice spreadable consistency.

-Rinse your face with abundant warm water until all of the mixture has been washed off.
+Rinse your face with abundant warm water until all the mask has been washed off.

 3. DIY Rose Clay Face Mask Recipe

-A rose mask is excellent if you have sensitive or irritated skin, such as those with acne of rosacea.
+A rose mask is excellent if you have sensitive or irritated skin, such as those with acne or rosacea.